marcojonker/data-elevator/README.md

 # FEATURES #

-* Custom template for generated floor files
+* Custom floor template for generated floor files
 * Custom location of configuration file
 * Custom location of floor files
 * Out of the box storage of migration status in 'file' or 'mongodb'